-A tofu-like product also made from soybeans, yuba is a nutritious delicacy that forms on top of heated soy milk.
+A tofu-like product also made from soybeans, yuba (sometimes called "tofu skin") is a nutritious delicacy that forms on top of heated soy milk.
 These sheets of yuba can be wrapped up in a multi-layered morsel, enjoyed in soup, or even fried to make yuba chips.

 Want to develop your palate and learn how to appreciate Japanese sake?
 Join a tasting in Kyoto!

 Nishin soba is topped with a sweet and salty braised-and-dried pacific herring, while kamo namban soba consists of soba noodles in a broth made with leeks or scallions and duck.

 Saba-zushi is a traditional type of Kyoto sushi.
 Not to be confused with the typical Edo-style nigiri sushi you’ll find in Tokyo, this mackerel sushi is prepared using pickling methods intended to maximize its shelf life.

 Another specialty preserved food of Kyoto is tsukemono, or pickled vegetables.
 Back in the days before refrigeration, pickled vegetables could literally be lifesavers.
-The three types of pickles Kyoto is known for are shibazuke (eggplant pickled with red perilla leaves), senmaizuke (large, round, super-thin slices of pickled Shogoin turnip), and sugukizuke (a type of very sour pickled turnip).
+The three types of pickles Kyoto is known for are shibazuke (eggplant pickled with red perilla leaves), senmaizuke (large, round, super-thin slices of pickled Shogoin turnip), and sugukizuke (a type of sour pickled turnip).

 The tender white flesh of hamo can be prepared in numerous ways: boiled, grilled, deep-fried, as sashimi, or served in hot pots like shabu shabu and nabe.
-But in the summer, boiled hamo is often served cold with ume plum sauce.
+But in the summer, boiled hamo is often served cold with ume (Japanese plum) sauce.
 The conger eel is a tough guy, able to survive the journey to landlocked Kyoto City, and it is equally difficult to prepare with numerous tiny little bones for chefs to work around.